jlmelville/rnndescent/README.md

 As far as I know, these licenses are all compatible with re-licensing under GPLv3 or later.

+## Missing Metrics

+The following metrics are in PyNNDescent but are not supported in rnndescent:

+* Circular Kantorovich
+* Haversine
+* Kantorovich
+* Mahalanobis
+* Minkowski
+* Sinkhorn
+* Standardised Euclidean
+* Wasserstein 1d
+* Weighted Minkowski

+These require passing extra information as part of the metric definition, which is not currently supported.

 ## See Also

 * [PyNNDescent](https://github.com/lmcinnes/pynndescent), the Python implementation.